bump-sh/docs/src/_guides/openapi/specification/v3.1/extending/extensions.md

 All those properties start with the `x-` naming convention to be identified as “eXternal” from the OpenAPI specification.

+## Add a feedback link (`x-feedbackLink`)

+The `x-feedbackLink` object can be added directly in the `info` object of your OpenAPI document.
+Find out more in our [dedicated section](https://docs.bump.sh/help/publish-documentation/feedback/).

 ## Add topics to your documentation (`x-topics`)

 This vendor-specific property we created helps to add more context paragraphs in your generated documentation.
 Find out more in our [dedicated section](/help/enhance-documentation-content/topics/).